International Childhood Cancer Day: Questions & Answers

 Are there geographical variations in the incidence of childhood cancer?

-Cancer registries which record the incidence of cancer are not available in all low- and middle-income countries, as such it is difficult to have a comprehensive picture of childhood cancer around the world.
-Based on the information available, there appear to be wide variations in the incidence of childhood cancers such as leukaemia and tumours of the nervous system.
-While such cancers are rarely diagnosed, for example, in sub-Saharan Africa, populations in that region have higher incidence rates of lymphomas, in particular Burkitt lymphoma, than in other regions.
+It is difficult to have a comprehensive picture of childhood cancer around the world because cancer registries are generally not available in most low- and middle-income countries.
+Based on the information available, there appear to be wide variations in the incidence of childhood cancer such as leukaemia and tumours of the nervous system.
+While such types of cancer are rarely diagnosed, for example, in sub-Saharan Africa, populations in that region have higher incidence rates of lymphomas, in particular Burkitt lymphoma, than in other regions.
 This may result from greater exposure to viral infections.

 Can childhood cancers be detected early?

-Most childhood cancers initially present with non-specific signs and symptoms, which may lead to late detection.
-In high-income countries, because children are usually subjected to close parental and medical surveillance, cancers have a high chance of being detected early.
-In low-resourced countries, however, there are additional barriers to early detection, including poor to access health services and inadequate diagnostic facilities.
+Most childhood cancer initially presents with non-specific signs and symptoms, which may lead to late detection.
+In high-income countries, because children are usually subjected to close parental and medical surveillance, cancer has a high chance of being detected early.
+In low-resourced countries, however, there are additional barriers to early detection, including poor access to health services and inadequate diagnostic facilities.